 New learners will be awarded Te Pūkenga certification

 In 2023, if you are part-way through your qualification, you’ll be awarded co-branded Te Pūkenga certification with Unitec.
 If you are a new learner and start your qualification in 2023 you will be awarded sole Te Pūkenga certification.

 Campus and course material will look much more like Te Pūkenga

-The Unitec brand will ‘switch off’ from 1 April 2023, so you will see more of the new Te Pūkenga logo and branding across our campuses from April 2023 onwards.
+Co-branding will be used as we transition from Unitec to Te Pūkenga, you will see more of the new Te Pūkenga logo and branding across our campuses from 2023 onwards.

 Better support for all learners

 Māori, Pasifika, and disabled learners will be able to access new and enhanced mentoring and early out-reach/connection services which focus on increased access, participation, and retention.
 We are starting with these learner cohorts as they are currently underserved and we want all our communities to thrive..